Alexandre Pato: Loan to Chelsea

 Without any transfer offers, Pato returned to Corinthians after his loan ended.

 On 26 January 2016, Pato flew to London to undergo a medical at English Premier League side Chelsea.
 Three days later, Chelsea announced the signing of Pato on loan from the Brazilian club, until the end of the 2015–16 season.
 Upon signing, Pato said, "I am so happy to sign for Chelsea.
 It is a dream for me.
 I am looking forward to meeting and getting to know my new team-mates and cannot wait to play."

 On 2 April, he made his debut away to Aston Villa as a 23rd-minute substitute for the injured Loïc Rémy; in first-half added time, he won a penalty when fouled by Aly Cissokho and converted it past Brad Guzan for the second goal of a 4–0 win.
 He became the sixth Brazilian to score on his Premier League debut, with teammate Willian among the others.
 After a season with only two appearances, Chelsea decided not to sign Pato and he returned to Corinthians.

 Villarreal

 On 26 July 2016, Corinthians confirmed the transfer of Pato to La Liga club Villarreal, with 60% of his federative rights being bought for a fee of €3 million.
 He scored on his club debut, in a 2–1 home defeat to Monaco in a Champions League play-off match on 17 August.
 He made his La Liga debut with the club in a 1–1 away draw against Granada on 20 August.
-In the club's opening UEFA Europa League group match of the season on 15 September, Pato scored and assisted a goal as Villareal came from behind to defeat Zürich 2–1 at home.
+In the club's opening UEFA Europa League group match of the season on 15 September, Pato scored and assisted a goal as Villarreal came from behind to defeat Zürich 2–1 at home.